Registration is coming soon!

 The wild red rock canyons and rainbow hills around Richfield, Utah offer endless exploration and adventure.
-This run links together several canyons, dry washes, remote sections of the Paiute ATV Trail systems, and the brand new (2019) Pahvant Mountain Bike Trail System, into a very unique experience.
+This run links together several canyons, dry washes, remote sections of the Paiute ATV Trail systems, and the brand new Pahvant Mountain Bike Trail System*, into a very unique experience.
 Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and speed down remote trails, and catch great vistas along ridgelines.
-There will be a 10km (6.2 miles, new in 2021), 25km (approximately 16 miles) and a 50km ultra (approximate 31 miles).
-Note, because of licensing with the Forest Service, we have the 50 miler on hold for 2020.
-With all the new single track being created right through our course, we hope to have more routing options to bring the 50 miler back in the future
+There will be a 10km (6.2 miles, new in 2021), 25km (approximately 16 miles) and a 50km ultra (approximately 32 miles).

-We are excited to add the 25km distance for 2020!
-It will be the previously run 1/2 marathon route, but with about a mile loop added in Cathedral Canyon, instead of doing an out-n-back (Cathedral Canyon is in the banner image above for the race).
 The 25km runs up the magical Dairy Canyon, out Flat Canyon, a loop out Cathedral Canyon, up the red rock roller coaster of trail 84, both the upper and lower sections of the Faulty MTB trail, down along the spectacular Scorpion Ridge overlooking Cottonwood Canyon, and ending on several other brand new single track trails just created the summer of 2019 & 2020, including the Cairn-Age and Tank Run trails.

-The 50km will start with a loop up to near the summit of Table Mountain, with great views of Willow Creek, before descending both the upper and lower branches of Ken's Canyon.
-The 50km will for it's second half, follow the 25km route described above.
+The 50km will start with a loop up to near the summit of Table Mountain, with great views of Willow Creek Canyons, before descending both the upper and lower branches of Ken's Canyon.
+After passing back through the starting area, the 50km then follows the 25km route described above.
 The 50km runs in 4 total canyons, and along the rim of a 2 others.